-- Click on the green “Apply Now” button to begin your Parents’ Financial Statement (PFS).
-You only have to complete one PFS even if you have several children applying to our school.
-If you are applying for assistance for the first time, click on the green “Create an Account” button.
+- You only have to complete one PFS even if you have several children applying to our school.
+If you are applying for assistance for the first time, click on the “Create an New Account” button.
 You’ll be asked to enter your name and email address and to select a password.
 If you applied last year, enter your login and password from last year in the section called “Returning Families.”
 If you have forgotten your login information, click on “forgot your password.”

 - Download the PFS Online Workbook and refer to on-screen help for guidance along the way.
 You can log out of the PFS Online at any time - - then return later to complete your PFS.
 Heathwood Hall’s school code is 3793.